 Sonia will oversee the publication of 2-3 book reviews per issue (issues are published two times a year, in June and December).
 If you are interested in having RDYL review your book or writing reviews for RDYL, or if you have a suggestion for a book to be reviewed, please contact Sonia at firstname.lastname@example.org.

 Sarah and Gabrielle, co-editors

 - Volume 1, Issue 1 (June) Windows, Mirrors, and Sliding Glass Doors

-- Volume 1, Issue 2 (December) unthemed, with a special section themed "Life, Death, and Activism In Youth Media and Culture," guest edited by Breanna McDaniel
+- Volume 1, Issue 2 (2019 spring) unthemed, with a special section themed "Life, Death, and Activism In Youth Media and Culture," guest edited by Breanna McDaniel

 - Volume 2, Issue 1 (June) "Queer Futurities," guest edited by Dr. Angel Daniel Matos and Dr. Jon M. Wargo.
 Click here for CFP.